Choeung Sopheap

-Oknha Choeung Sopheap (ឈឿង សុភាព), also known as Yeay Phu (យាយភូ; 楊丹葡 (Yáng Dānpú, Chhiûⁿ Tan-phû)), is a Sino-Cambodian businesswoman.
-She owns Pheapimex, a major conglomerate with her husband Lau Meng Khin.
+Oknha Choeung Sopheap (ឈឿង សុភាព), also known as Yeay Phu (យាយភូ; 楊丹葡 (Yáng Dānpú, Chhiûⁿ Tan-phû)), is a Cambodian businesswoman of Chinese descent.
+She owns Pheapimex, a major conglomerate, with her husband Lau Meng Khin.
 She was awarded the title of Oknha in 2006.
 Her businesses have been linked to industrial-scale illegal logging and eviction.

 Personal life

-Sopheap is a Chinese Cambodian.
+Sopheap is Cambodian of Chinese descent.
 She is married to Lau Meng Khin.
 They both hold Cypriot citizenship.
-She has several biological children, including Choeung Thean Seng and Cheong Sukuntheavy, who is married to Sopheap's step-son, Lau Vann.
+Her children include Choeung Thean Seng and Cheong Sukuntheavy; Sukuntheavy is married to Sopheap's stepson, Lau Vann.

-Sopheap's family has courted significant scrutiny for their significant wealth, including properties in Australia.
-The family also has significant business and marriage ties to the children of Hun Sen.
+Sopheap's family has attracted scrutiny over its wealth, including property holdings in Australia.
+The family also has business and marriage ties to the children of Hun Sen.